Catastrophizing is the habit of blowing everyday things out of proportion. So, it can make a minor annoyance feel like the end of the world.

 People will love being around you when you’re optimistic and carefree.
 But more importantly, you’ll enjoy your own company after you defeat the habit of catastrophizing.

-You deserve to look forward to the future and to live a happy life.
-So, make sure you give yourself the gift of being a Motivated Progress subscriber by entering your email below!
+You deserve to look forward to the future and live a happy life.
+So, make sure you give yourself the gift of our free Motivated Progress app!
 Much love, and let me know your thoughts about catastrophizing in the comments!